The Venice of South America

 My son bought a mini bow and arrow.

-We really enjoyed how the bridge and coloured boats were so pretty.
+We really enjoyed how the bridge and colored boats were so pretty.

-We shopped at a quaint corner store, and bought goodies to make a nice lunch.
+We went shopping at a quaint corner store and bought goodies to make a nice lunch.

 However the gas and microwave were so slow at the hostel, it was a bit “B” Grade.